Phishing: How to Recognize It and Protect Yourself

 What is phishing?
 According to the Federal Trade Commission (FTC), phishing is when:

-- You get emails, texts, or calls that seem to be from companies you know or trust (your financial institution, an online store, etc.), but they’re actually from scammers.
+- You receive emails, texts or calls that seem to be from companies you know or trust (your financial institution, an online store, etc.), but they’re actually from scammers.

-RBFCU never distributes emails or other messages, nor will a representative place phone calls to its members asking for sign-in information, including passwords.
+RBFCU never distributes emails or other messages, nor will a representative place phone calls to members, asking for sign-in information, including passwords and one-time passcodes.

 If you work at a company that offers security awareness training, take advantage of the opportunity if it isn’t already mandatory.
 According to techradar.com, detection of phishing increased nearly 60 percent when people were better trained to identify possible attacks.

 The FTC provides four steps to protect yourself from phishing:

 - Protect your computer by using security software, making sure to set the software to update automatically so it can protect against any new security threats.